JimmyAlam2000/Python-For-Genetics-Projects/README.md

 - **Algorithm Development** - Testing and implementing genetics algorithms
 - **Benchmarking** - Comparing algorithm performance with timing tools

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add YourFeature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is open source and available under the MIT License.
 See the LICENSE file for details.